 Evictions in Missouri

-Missouri landlords are allowed to file and carry out formal evictions for any of the following reasons:
+Missouri landlords are allowed to pursue eviction for any of the following reasons:

 Security Deposits in Missouri

 - Standard Limit/Maximum Amount – 2 months of rent

 - Time Limit for Return – 30 days

 - Penalty if Not Returned on Time – If a landlord wrongfully withholds a security deposit, they may be required to pay up to 2 times the value of the deposit.

 - Allowable Deductions – Missing rental payments and repairs for damages that exceed normal wear and tear.

 Lease Termination in Missouri

 Notice requirements.
 Missouri tenants bound to a periodic lease must give the following amounts or advanced notice if they wish to terminate the lease.

 Early termination.
 Missouri tenants can legally break a lease early for the following reasons: